Kumar-laxmi/Kumar-laxmi/README.md

 - 🌱 I’m currently exploring JAVA with a big interest in JAVA applets and Data Structures and Algorithms.

-- 🤔 My interest lies in front end web development.
+- 🤔 My interest lies in Web development & App development.

 - 👯 I’m looking to collaborate on Projects,Tech Articles